Prepare your business to tender for contracts

 When preparing your business for tender, consider your environmental practice.

 All businesses must ensure their activities are not harmful to the environment.
-Companies offering contracts may not want to work with a business that can't show commitment to environmental protection.
+Companies offering contracts often want to work with a business who is committed to environmental protection.
 Strong environmental policies can give your business the edge when competing for contracts.

 Assessing your current performance

-Environmental law and standards are changing rapidly.
-You should regularly review your policies and check the latest regulations.
+Environmental law and standards change over time.
+You should review your policies often and check the latest rules.

-Conducting an assessment of your current performance is crucial to setting goals for improvement.
+Assessing your current performance is key to setting goals for improvement.
 See carry out an environmental review of your business.

 - An environmental policy shows that you responsibly manage environmental impacts.
 See write an environmental policy.

 - Setting up an environmental management system can boost efficiency.
 It helps you monitor progress and meet legal duties.
 See set up an environmental management system (EMS).

-Reviewing and refining your business processes can lead to new markets and improving your bottom line.
+Reviewing and refining your business processes can lead to new markets.
+This can improve your bottom line.
 You may be able to build new business relationships and supply chains while reducing your environmental impact.

 Working closely with supply chain partners to improve environmental compliance can benefit everyone.
 See supply chain efficiency.